carlrobert/carlrobert.github.io/obsidian-tidbits.md

 * Image content – Excalidraw, rendered as SVG
 * Inline links to other notes

 Backlinks and the local graph are automatically generated for you.
 They are a great way of discovering connections.
+Mention Ted Nelson’s Xanadu vision for the web.
 ## You can navigate your notes in many ways
 * Find or create a note option (ctrl-O)
 * Good ol' find (ctrl-F)